A New Hybrid Technique for Modeling Dense Star Clusters: Numerical Comparison

 To test the effectiveness of this hybrid approach, we compare our code to idealized models of GCs using similar initial conditions to \cite{Breen2013}.
 We considered four clusters with 65,536 point-mass particles.
 The majority of particles are low-mass stars, while a small fraction of particles are high-mass BHs.
 We considered different mass ratios between BHs and stars ($m_\text{BH}/m_\text{star} = 10$ and $m_\text{BH}/m_\text{star}=20$).
 We also varied the total mass in stars and BHs ($M_\text{BH}/M_\text{star} = 0.01$ and $M_\text{BH}/M_\text{star}=0.02$).
-For each set of initial conditions, we compare the models produced by \rapid{} to models produced by \texttt{CMC} and by a pure $N$-body integration using \texttt{NBODY6} \citep{Aarseth1999}.
+For each set of initial conditions, we compare 10 independent realizations of each model produced by \texttt{RAPID} to 10 models produced by \texttt{CMC} and by a single $N$-body model using \texttt{NBODY6} \citep{Aarseth1999}.
 Each model was integrated until the majority of the BHs had been ejected from the cluster.
 A summary of the initial conditions and the average runtimes for each approach is listed in Table \ref{tab:clusters}.

+{Immeditally obvious from Table \ref{tab:clusters} is that the runtimes for \texttt{RAPID} are much shorter than the typical runtimes for \texttt{NBODY6}, sometimes by factors of a few hundred.
+Slightly more surprising is that the \texttt{RAPID} runtimes also tend to be shorter than the runtimes for \texttt{CMC}.
+This largely arises from the improved treatment of the cluster center in \texttt{RAPID}.
+As will be shown in the next section, \texttt{RAPID} reproduces the less-dense core radii of the full $N$-body models better than \texttt{CMC}, with the latter producing core radii 2-4 times smaller and more compact than \texttt{NBODY6}.
+Because the timestep of the MC is dominated by the relaxation in the densest region of the cluster, the more compact \texttt{CMC} models require many more timesteps to resolve the deep core collapses, resulting the longer runtimes.}